2024-02-14 22:21:00

 Through a series of experiments, Lieder and his colleagues provided the first evidence of the benefits of this approach.
 They found that AI-enhanced decisions helped individuals make better choices faster, reduce procrastination, and focus more on important tasks.

 However, Domínguez’s article warns of the potential risks of integrating AI into our cognitive processes.
-One of the main concerns is “cognitive offload,” where humans could become overly dependent on AI, leading to a decline in our ability to perform cognitive tasks independently.
+One of the main concerns is “cognitive offload,” where humans might become overly dependent on AI, leading to a decline in our ability to perform cognitive tasks independently.
 Just as muscles can weaken without exercise, cognitive abilities can deteriorate if not used regularly.

 Opinions differ on this subject.
-Some express concern about a possible decline in human intellectual abilities due to an increasing reliance on AI, highlighting the risk of “cognitive offload” and the negative consequences on critical thinking and creativity.
+Some express concern regarding a possible decline in human intellectual abilities due to an increasing reliance on AI, highlighting the risk of “cognitive offload” and the negative consequences on critical thinking and creativity.
 On the other hand, some take a cynical approach, suggesting that humanity is already losing intelligence.

 Source : “Catastrophic effects”, Professor Umberto León Domínguez of the University of Monterrey